Cascade’s Next Generation Injection Manifold

 The data logging system works as designed, and provides usable comma delimited data that can easily be transferred to an Excel document or to a database.
 Pressure control works well when flow is achieved but managing start-up pressure can be a challenge.

-If you’d like more information on Cascade’s Next Generation Injection manifold, you can download Daniel and Eliot’s presentation for the 2018 Battelle conference here. or register for our free webinar on June 27.
+If you’d like more information on Cascade’s Next Generation Injection manifold, you can download Daniel Caputo's presentation for the 2018 Battelle conference here. or watch a recording of a related webinar, presented on June 27, 2018, titled, "Stop Fracturing Target Intervals During Liquid Injections: Introducing Cascade's Automated Injection Manifold".